peace195/peace195.github.io/_posts/2017-06-02-convert-from-string-to-list.md

 ---

 Preprocess data is a big step when you do a machine learning problem.
-In this post, I will show a trick to import text data such as word embeddings, a dictionary of lists ..., which usually has a format likes:
+In this post, I will show a trick to import text data such as word embeddings, a dictionary of lists, which usually has a format likes:

 {% highlight plain-text %}
 cat: [1, 1.2, 3, 4, 6.2]